 - Add the appropriate AD monitoring stanzas and settings.

 By default, when you enable AD monitoring inputs, Splunk Enterprise gathers AD change data from the first domain controller that it can attach to.
 If that is acceptable, no further configuration is necessary.

 inputs.conf contains one stanza for each AD monitoring input, with a header like the following:

 [admon://<name of stanza>]

 In each stanza, you can specify the following settings:

 ||Yes||The unique name of the domain controller you want to use for AD monitoring.

-Specify a unique name for this attribute if:
+Specify a unique name for this setting if the following circumstances apply:

 To target multiple DCs, add another